ogobrecht/ploc/README.md

 ## FAQ

-QUESTION: Why no Javadoc compatible parameter desriptions?
+QUESTION: Why no JavaDoc compatible parameter desriptions?

-ANSWER: In my opinion this does NOT follow the DRY principle.
+ANSWER: In my opinion this does NOT follow the DRY principle and is error prone.
 PL/SQL is a strong typed language.
 Anything you need to know is visible in the signature.
 There is no need to repeat the parameters in a formal way only to comment a little bit.
 For short comments you can put single line comments direct after the parameters (see parameter `p_file_collection` in function `to_zip` in the example above).
-If you need to write more refer to the Markdown description in your comments.
-On long parameter lists you will more easily follow the single line comments direct after the parameters then looking around between the signature and the formal Javadoc comments.
+If you need to write more refer to the Markdown main comment.
+On long parameter lists you will more easily follow the single line comments direct after the parameters then looking around between the signature and the formal JavaDoc comments.

 QUESTION: Why do I need to put the comments below the signature?